bamboy165/REASTAURANT-SALES-ANALYTICS-DASHBOARD/README.md

           - Data Visualization

 ## About Data
 The Restaurant Sales Dataset  contains data for 17,534 transactions.
 The dataset includes sales details across multiple categories, such as starters, main dishes, desserts, drinks, and side dishes.
-The data was gotten from Kaggle.
+The data was gotten from Kaggle [Download Here](https://www.kaggle.com/datasets/ahmedmohamed2003/restaurant-sales-dirty-data-for-cleaning-training).
 The dataset contains
 - **Order ID** : The order id serves as a unique identifier for each order that was placed.
 - **Customer ID** : The customer id uniquely identifies each customer that place an order.
 - **Category** : It shows the category of the item ordered, there are 5 categories; Drinks, Desserts, Main Dishes, Side Dishes, Starters.